FgmBvB/azure-infrastructure-roadmap/README.md

 This repository is an independent learning project.

-It is not affiliated with or endorsed by Microsoft.
+It is **not affiliated with, endorsed by, or sponsored by Microsoft**.

+Microsoft, Azure, Microsoft Entra ID, and all related product names are trademarks of Microsoft Corporation.

-All product names, trademarks, and documentation remain the property of Microsoft.
+All technical concepts, product names, and references remain the property of Microsoft.

 ---

-> **"Learn Azure by understanding the platform, not by memorizing exam questions."**
+> **"Learn the platform, not the exam.
+Certifications expire—architecture knowledge lasts."**